dfuchss/fuchss.org/.posts/2024-10-31-al-folio-conf.md

 featured: true
 ---

-For conference organizers seeking a user-friendly website, [al-folio-conf](https://github.com/dfuchss/al-folio-conf) offers an possible solution.
+For conference organizers seeking a user-friendly website, [al-folio-conf](https://github.com/dfuchss/al-folio-conf) offers a possible solution.
 This Jekyll theme, a fork of the popular [al-folio](https://github.com/alshedivat/al-folio), combines simplicity, elegance, and functionality, making it perfect for showcasing your event.
-(Of course, I use al-folio for this website here as well 😉)
+(Of course, I use al-folio for this website as well 😉)

 ## Getting Started 🚀